 Parents should be aware that any absence from school, for whatever reason, would have a detrimental effect on the child's learning and progress.

 Only in EXCEPTIONAL CIRCUMSTANCES should parents apply for their child's release from school for ANY REASON.

-Should this be necessary, please complete the form below and return it to your child's school address
+Should this be necessary, please complete the form below and return it to: